1. Do I need planning permission?

 Alternatively you can

-Teignbridge householders can phone for a discussion on 01626 215743, or to book a face-to-face appointment with a duty officer.
+Teignbridge residents can obtain verbal advice on householder developments by phoning 01626 215735 to arrange a telephone call back.
+This service is available Monday to Thursday afternoons.
 Telephone calls will returned in the order received, which may not be the same day.
-Appointments are a maximum of 20 minutes long and are available Mon - Thurs from 1pm every half hour, until 3:30pm as the offices close at 4pm.
+Appointments are for a maximum of 20 minutes and are available from 1pm until 3.30pm as the offices close at 4pm..